Solutions

 The scheduler polls your inbox at configurable intervals.
 New emails are classified as actionable, informational, or noise.

 Actionable emails are scored by sender relationship, thread age, and content urgency.
-Noise emails are archived automatically.
+Noise emails are skipped automatically, with no draft and no change to your inbox.

 High-scoring emails get contextual draft replies that include the quoted thread history.
 Drafts appear in your approval queue, ready to review and send.